sarahbroton/translatorapp3000/README.md

 3. CSS Framework: Bulma

 ## Future Development Ideas
+1. Adding a button to clear translations that have been saved
-1. text to talk, voice - listen to the translated text
+2. text to talk, voice - listen to the translated text
-2. Add more lanauages to translate into text to include but not limited to:  pirate, Dothraki, Old English, Shakespeare, Elvish, Valley Girl, Ferb Latin, Pig Latin, dwarvish, Star Wars languages: Yoda, Gungan, Sith, Tusken and Star Trek languages: Vulcan, Tamarian, Ferengi, Klingon, etc...
+3. Add more lanauages to translate into text to include but not limited to:  pirate, Dothraki, Old English, Shakespeare, Elvish, Valley Girl, Ferb Latin, Pig Latin, dwarvish, Star Wars languages: Yoda, Gungan, Sith, Tusken and Star Trek languages: Vulcan, Tamarian, Ferengi, Klingon, etc...
-3. Add features such as a movie language converter which translates any movie (video's audio to any language)
+4. Add features such as a movie language converter which translates any movie (video's audio to any language)
-4. Create a "talk-back" feature where one can have a conversation with the app
+5. Create a "talk-back" feature where one can have a conversation with the app

 ## Learned skills
 - Working together as a team in a developer environment